Safety First at WSCC

 We're open, with restrictions

-WSCC is classified as a miscellaneous venue, which includes convention/conference centers, designated meeting spaces in hotels, events centers and other similar venues as part of Washington's Safe Start phased reopening plan.
+WSCC is classified as a miscellaneous venue, which includes convention/conference centers, designated meeting spaces in hotels, events centers and other similar venues as part of Washington's reopening plan.

-Until at least December 14, 2020, miscellaneous venues are permitted to hold professional training and testing that cannot be conducted remotely at 25% indoor capacity or 100 people, whichever is fewer, religious services at 25% indoor capacity or 200 people, whichever is fewer, and court and judicial proceedings.
+Since mid-September, miscellaneous venues have been permitted to hold professional training and testing that cannot be conducted remotely at 25% indoor capacity or 100 people, whichever is fewer, religious services at 25% indoor capacity or 200 people, whichever is fewer, and court and judicial proceedings.
 Our expectation is that these restrictions will be loosened and/or lifted as we move forward through the phases.

 WSCC staff is available via phone and email to discuss your event needs, and what we will do to maximize safety at our facility.
 Staff contact information can be found on our website’s Contact Us page.